Soliprem/dm-scripts/README.md

 The scripts included in this repo are:

-+ dm-bookman - Search your qutebrowser bookmarks, quickmarks and history urls.
++ dm-bookman - Search your browser bookmarks, quickmarks and history urls.
 + dm-colpick - Copy a color's hex value to your clipboard
 + dm-confedit - Choose from a list of configuration files to edit.
 + dm-dictionary - Simple dictionary script